-While we have used the liquidity stress in Treasury repo markets in September 2019 as a motivating example, our paper should not be seen as an alternative to explanations based on micro-disruptions (for example, the buildup of reserves in the Treasury account followed by stresses in intraday payment timing, as in Copeland, Duffie, and Yang (2021)) or the effects of new, binding regulations on reserve maintenance, as in D'Avernas and Vanderweyer (2021)).
+While we have used the liquidity stress in Treasury repo markets in September 2019 as a motivating example, our paper should not be seen as an alternative to explanations based on micro-disruptions (for example, the buildup of reserves in the Treasury account as in Copeland, Duffie, and Yang (2021)) or the effects of new implicit regulations on reserve maintenance, as in D'Avernas and Vanderweyer (2021)).
 Instead, it suggests a more general consequence of central bank balance sheet expansion, the issuance of claims on liquidity by commercial banks, which might leave the system prone to disruptions.
 In that sense, it should be seen as a complementary argument that has broad implications.
-Consistent with our emphasis, even though the Fed increased reserves after September 2019, some of the liquidity claims, notably credit lines to corporations, were drawn upon significantly during the "dash for cash" of March 2020, contributing to banking sector and financial sector stress then (Acharya, Engle and Steffen, 2021).

 Our paper and the subsequent empirical work suggest numerous avenues worth exploring.
-For instance, Acharya et al. (2022) find that when quantitative easing ceased, and even reversed, bank-issued claims on liquidity did not shrink, further exacerbating liquidity tightness.
+For instance, Acharya et al. (2022) find that when quantitative easing ceased, and even reversed, bank-issued claims on liquidity did not shrink and even rose for many banks, further exacerbating liquidity tightness.
 Some of this may be because reserve expansion is the instigator, and the expanded claims on liquidity are the lagged response.
-Yet even though QE ended in 2014, and did not resume till the last quarter of 2019, demand deposits and lines of credit did not fall (see Exhibit 1).
-This phenomenon of hysteresis is hard to attribute simply to lags.
-It may well be that it is hard for banks to shrink the businesses that issue these claims, or once issued, banks feel they can collectively rely on the central bank to make up liquidity shortfalls.
+It may also be that it is hard for banks to shrink the businesses that issue these claims, or once issued, banks feel they can collectively rely on the central bank to make up liquidity shortfalls.
+Finally, it may be that some banks see high quality financial assets as sufficient substitutes for reserves, not internalizing the fact that the ultimate form of settlement is reserves, and when everyone rushes to get reserves, some will be left high and dry.
 The causes of liquidity dependence need to be explored carefully.
 There is clearly more work to be done.